slendchat/folder-cleaner/README.md

 program gets path to the folder containing folders in which are files after the program analyses the size of each folder and deletes oldest files from those folders in order to make them less or equal minimum size

+# compile
+to compile just use pyinstaller -F autoClean.py